Radiation hardening: Shielding

-Use of SRAM cells with more transistors per cell than usual (which is 4T or 6T), which makes the cells more tolerant to SEUs at the cost of higher power consumption and size per cell.

-Use of Edge-less CMOS transistors, which have an unconventional physical construction, together with a unconventional physical layout.

 Logical

 Error correcting code memory (ECC memory) uses redundant bits to check for and possibly correct corrupted data.
 Since radiation's effects damage the memory content even when the system is not accessing the RAM, a "scrubber" circuit must continuously sweep the RAM; reading out the data, checking the redundant bits for data errors, then writing back any corrections to the RAM.

 Redundant elements can be used at the system level.
 Three separate microprocessor boards may independently compute an answer to a calculation and compare their answers.
 Any system that produces a minority result will recalculate.
 Logic may be added such that if repeated errors occur from the same system, that board is shut down.

 Redundant elements may be used at the circuit level.
 A single bit may be replaced with three bits and separate "voting logic" for each bit to continuously determine its result (triple modular redundancy).
 This increases area of a chip design by a factor of 5, so must be reserved for smaller designs.
 But it has the secondary advantage of also being "fail-safe" in real time.
 In the event of a single-bit failure (which may be unrelated to radiation), the voting logic will continue to produce the correct result without resorting to a watchdog timer.
 System level voting between three separate processor systems will generally need to use some circuit-level voting logic to perform the votes between the three processor systems.